Bostonia is published in print three times a year and updated weekly on the web.

-Neuroscientist Tyler Perrachione, who studies speech and language at Boston University, is starting a new research project—decoding what the human brain is hearing when the person is listening to speech.
+Neuroscientist Tyler Perrachione, who studies speech and language, is starting a new research project—decoding what the human brain is hearing when the person is listening to speech.
 The Sargent College of Health & Rehabilitation Sciences assistant professor of speech, language, and hearing sciences recently walked out of his office, crossed Commonwealth Avenue, and entered the Rajen Kilachand Center for Integrated Life Sciences & Engineering’s Cognitive Neuroimaging Center (CNC).
 There he spent two hours scanning a human subject’s brain for the study using BU’s new Siemens Prisma 3 Tesla MRI machine.

 It was the first time Perrachione, director of the Communication Neuroscience Research Laboratory, didn’t have to wait for the bus or call an Uber to schlep across the river to MIT’s brain imaging center to do his scanning.